syncfusion-content/maui-docs/MAUI/Scheduler/cell-selection-view.md

 {% endhighlight %}
 {% endtabs %}

-## Cell selection using Background
+## Background

-The selection view of Scheduler can be customized by using the `Background` property in the `CellSelectionView`.
+The cell selection background color can be customized by using the `Background` property in the `CellSelectionView`.
+The default value is Brush.Transparent.

+Note: As default `stroke` will have value, if background alone required, you can set stroke property to Transparent.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}